 Ask yourself the real questions: Why is it this way?
 What is the origin of this worldwide ‘given’.
 For, no matter where we are on Earth today, families and children are all the same, have the same needs and are trying to accomplish the same thing: Bring up their children and turn them into responsible adults.

-We’re on a journey to answer these and many other question.
-These are pieces of the puzzle, pieces that I’m in the process of turning right side up.
+We’re on a journey to answer these and many other questions.
+These are pieces of the puzzle, pieces I’m in the process of turning right side up.
 Then we’ll begin to assemble them to vision the entire incredible and wonderful picture.
-Join the mailing list in the right hand column to help put this amazing puzzle together.
+Join the mailing list in the right-hand column to help put this amazing puzzle together.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, Children need years while animals reach autonomy rapidly, why?